thakur-patel/optics-framework/docs/user_workflow.md

       capabilities: {}

 log_level: INFO

+include:
+- "Test cases to be included"

+exclude:
+- "Test Cases to be excluded"

 ```

 - **driver_sources**: Defines the automation driver (e.g., Appium for Android).
 - **elements_sources**: Specifies how elements are located (e.g., Appium or screenshots).
 - **text_detection**: Configures text recognition tools (e.g., EasyOCR).
 - **image_detection**: Sets up image matching (e.g., Template Matching).
+- **include**: Test cases to be executed, the rest of the test cases will be skipped.
+- **exclude**: All test cases apart from excluded test cases will be executed.

 ## Project Structure